Tundesamson26/svelte-hack/README.md

 [TailwindCSS](https://tailwindcss.com/) is a utility-first CSS framework packed with classes to help us style our web page.
 To use it in the application, follow this guide in the [TailwindCSS docs](https://tailwindcss.com/docs/guides/sveltekit).

 ## Integrating OpenAI
-To utilize the power of OpenAI, you need to install openai  into your project like this:
+To utilize the power of OpenAI, you need to install `openai` into your project like this:

 ```
 npm install openai
 ```
-Next, you import the `openai` independency in your like this:
+Next, in your `+page.svelte`, you import the `openai` independency in your like this:

 ```
 const configuration = new Configuration({